ApexRMS/epi/docs/getting_started.md

 * Creating a new Epi Library
 * Viewing model inputs and outputs

--zzz: what version of R does epi require?
 ## **Step 1: Install Epi**
 **Epi** is a Package within the <a href="https://syncrosim.com/download/" target="_blank">Syncrosim</a> simulation modeling framework; as such, **Epi** requires that the **SyncroSim** software be installed on your computer.
 Download and install <a href="https://syncrosim.com/download/" target="_blank">**the latest version of SyncroSim**</a> here.
 If you choose to run **Epi**, you will also need to install <a href="https://www.r-project.org/" target="_blank">R version 4.0.0</a> or higher, and the add-on package, <a href="https://github.com/ApexRMS/epiModelVocVaccine" target="_blank">epiModelVocVaccine</a>.
 > **Note:** The **Epi** package includes a template Library, **covid19-example.ssim**, that contains example inputs and outputs.
-Installation of R or the add-on epiModelVocVaccine package is not required to view the template Library.
+Installation of R and the add-on epiModelVocVaccine package is not required to view the template Library.

 Once all required programs are installed, open **SyncroSim**, select **File -> Packages... -> Install...**, select the **epi** package and click OK.